ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 ## 1. Prerequisite

 - Turbonomic v8.14.3 or higher
 - A user with `Observer` role in Turbonomic.
+(Refer [here](#user-content-1-create-user-in-turbonomoic-user) to create the user)
-(Refer [here](#user-content-1-create-user-in-turbonomoic-user) to create the bucket)
+- Envizi's S3 bucket (Refer Steps 1 and 2 [here](https://developer.ibm.com/tutorials/awb-sending-udc-excel-to-s3/) to create the bucket)
 - webMethods SaaS or on-prem
-- Envizi's S3 bucket (Refer Steps 1 and 2 [here](https://developer.ibm.com/tutorials/awb-sending-udc-excel-to-s3/) to create the bucket)

 ## 2. Architecture